THIS POST IS PART OF THE ULTIMATE GUIDE TO NON-SURGICAL ORTHOPEDIC CARE

 “We are constantly looking to add new, innovative and effective treatment options for our patients dealing with pain and musculoskeletal injuries.
 We are very happy to now be able to offer dry needling at OrthoIndy Physical Therapy,” said Jeff Sorg, Director of OrthoIndy Physical Therapy.
 “The treatment is gaining popularity due to its ability to often achieve immediate positive results, with decreased pain and improved movement and function.”

-Dry needling is not acupuncture (traditional Chinese medicine), it is based on neuroanatomy and modern scientific studies of the musculoskeletal and neuromuscular systems.
-A very fine filament needle is inserted through the skin and into the deeper tis¬sues that are considered trigger points to your pain.
+Dry needle physical therapy is not acupuncture (traditional Chinese medicine), it is based on neuroanatomy and modern scientific studies of the musculoskeletal and neuromuscular systems.
+A very fine filament needle is inserted through the skin and into the deeper tissues that are considered trigger points to your pain.

-Dry needling works by causing a small lesion within the muscle tissue and surrounding soft tissues which creates a chemical and neurological response, allowing the muscle to relax.
+The treatment works by causing a small lesion within the muscle tissue and surrounding soft tissues which creates a chemical and neurological response, allowing the muscle to relax.
 This then creates a local healing response, thus reducing pain and restoring range of motion and movement.
-Conditions that respond well to dry needling include athletic and overuse injuries, tendonitis, chronic neck and back pain, headaches and post-surgical pain.
+Conditions that respond well include athletic and overuse injuries, tendonitis, chronic neck and back pain, headaches and post-surgical pain.

 What conditions can be treated?